 Public funding providers performed evaluations of research organisations according to M17+ in 2017 and 2018 and published the results on their websites.
 National-level evaluations according to the first and second module out of the total of five modules have been published at R&DC for 2018.
 Evaluations for 2019 have been completed.
 They include publications and selected other results submitted by research organisations as of 15 October 2020.
 They are governed by instructions published on R&DC website.
-2020 evaluation is expected to take place on similar dates.

 On 30 July 2019, the government adopted resolution No. 563 which approved the Methodology of Evaluation of Research Organisations Among Higher Education Institutions.
 It is an update to the M17+ document as its Annex 5.
-The documents which relate to its implementation are on R&D Council website.
+The documents which relate to its implementation are on the R&D Council website.